DYNEEMA® FIBER + DYNEEMA® COMPOSITE FABRICS (FORMERLY CUBEN FIBER) TECHNOLOGY

 The Dyneema® fiber and fabrics we use are primarily manufactured in Arizona and North Carolina.

-DYNEEMA® COMPOSITE FABRIC HYBRIDS (FORMERLY CUBEN FIBER HYBRIDS)
+DYNEEMA® COMPOSITE FABRICS (FORMERLY CUBEN FIBER)

 Dyneema® Composite Fabrics are high-performance, non-woven, rip-stop, composite laminates.
 Dyneema® fiber is laid out in opposing grid orientations, sandwiched between thin outer layers of polyester film, and melded together in a high-pressure autoclave.